-Feedback is to be given for any assessment with an attached Assessment Cover Sheet that is submitted by a student.
-If a student submits more than one Assessment at a time for a unit, one Student Feedback Form can be returned to the student outlining feedback for each individual assessment.
+Feedback is to be given for any assignment with an attached Assignment Cover Sheet that is submitted by a student.
+If a student submits more than one Assignment at a time for a unit, one Student Feedback Form can be returned to the student outlining feedback for each individual assignment.